Our 10-Day Japan Spring Itinerary: Nagoya, Kyoto, Osaka & Tokyo

 Upon arrival at Tokyo Station, we immediately bought our Suica Card so we could pay for our transport and shopping in Tokyo.
 However, as of writing, the main Suica Card in Japan is temporarily suspended.
 As an alternative, you may get the Japan tourist card Welcome Suica instead.

 We then had dinner with our good friend who works in Japan and stayed at his apartment for the rest of our Tokyo exploration.
 Thanks to him, we managed to save a lot on our accommodation costs.
-Although hotels in Tokyo aren’t so cheap, you’ll still find some budget-friendly places to stay in Tokyo.
+Although hotels in Tokyo aren’t so cheap, you’ll still find some budget-friendly places to stay in Tokyo including some hotels in Shinjuku.

 Day 7: Exploring Tokyo